KDE/kdeconnect-meta/protocol.md

 * `id`: [**`Number`**](#number) [🔒](#symbols)

-    ⚠️ Deprecated: Clients should still populate this field (eg: with a UNIX epoch timestamp) but never read it as it will be removed soon.
+    ⚠️ Deprecated: Clients should still populate this field (eg: with zero) but never read it as it will be removed soon.

 * `type`: [**`String`**](#string) [🔒](#symbols)